sourcegraph/handbook/content/departments/people-talent/total-rewards.md

 #### **Base pay:**

-Each [job level](../benefits-pay-perks/pay-expenses/compensation/leveling-guide.md) has a corresponding compensation band.
+Each [job level] has a corresponding compensation band.
 Our band entry points are benchmarked to the 75th percentile of US technology company market data, and the top of the band is 15% above the band entry point.
-We re-set salary bands every six months in alignment with our [Impact Review Process](../../people-ops/process/teammate-sentiment/impact-reviews.md) to ensure our compensation remains up to date and market competitive.
-This means that every 6-months, our band entry point may go up, down, or stay the same.
+We re-set salary bands every six months in alignment with our [Impact Review Process] to ensure our compensation remains up to date and market competitive.
+This means that every year, our band entry point may go up, down, or stay the same.
 And if our band goes down, we will never decrease our teammate’s pay.

 If we are given reason to believe that Radford data doesn’t match existing market rates, we may leverage other data sources to verify and/or adjust the band.
 In addition, the People Team reserves the right to manually adjust any band at any time to benefit the business and our teammates.